 2. Which helping verb is used with 1st/2nd/3rd person?

-3. What is sentence forming Rules of it?
+3. What are sentence forming Rules of it?

 Upar hamane sahaayak kriyaa ke kuchh udaaharaN paDhe.
-Ab hame inake baare meN seekhanaa hai:
+Ab hame inake baare meiN seekhanaa hai:

 1. Pahalaa vyakti, doosaraa vyakti, teesaraa vyakti kyaa hai?